Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Forward model of the Gaia DR3 NSS catalog

-\citetalias{El-Badry2024OJAp_b} did not model the formation of low-mass helium WDs that are formed through stable mass transfer from donors on the first giant branch \citep[e.g.][]{Rappaport1995MNRAS, Marsh1995MNRAS, Brown2016ApJ, Li2019ApJ, El-Badry2022MNRAS, Garbutt2024MNRAS}, and we also do not attempt to track such binaries in this work.
+\citetalias{El-Badry2024OJAp_b} did not model the formation of low-mass helium WDs that are formed through stable mass transfer from donors on the first giant branch \citep[e.g.][]{Rappaport1995MNRAS, Marsh1995MNRAS, Brown2016ApJ, Li2019ApJ, El-Badry2022MNRAS, Garbutt2024MNRAS}.
 Although low-mass WDs formed via stable mass transfer are common in samples of WD binaries selected via UV excess, they are almost entirely absent in the AMRF sample, which is only sensitive to systems with $M_{\rm WD}/M_\star \gtrsim 0.6$ \citep{El-Badry2024NewAR}.